ado1d/Design-pattern---code-smells/description.md

 ### Strategy: selecting algorithms at runtime

-**Motivation** – The Strategy pattern encapsulates interchangeable algorithms【710588763617887†L8-L10】.
+**Motivation** – The Strategy pattern encapsulates interchangeable algorithms.
 Clients choose the appropriate strategy at runtime.
 This pattern eliminates large conditional statements and promotes open/closed design.
 Strategies are often combined with dependency injection to supply the desired algorithm.

 **Sorting example** – Suppose we have multiple sorting algorithms (bubble sort, quick sort, merge sort).
 Without strategy, a `Sorter` class might include a `switch` over algorithm names, cluttering the code.
 Using strategies, each algorithm is a separate class implementing a common interface: